i-love-flamingo/flamingo/core/cache/Readme.md

 Caches nothing.

-### multiLevelBackend
+### twoLevelBackend

-The multiLevelBackend was introduced to get the benefit of the extrem fast inMemorybackend and a shared backend.
+The twoLevelBackend was introduced to get the benefit of the extrem fast inMemorybackend and a shared backend.
 Using the inMemoryBackend in combination with an shared backend, gives you blazing fast responces and helps you to protect you backend in case of fast scaleout-scenarios.

 @TODO: Write example code.